Skip to content

 1. With the editor running, click the Settings button in the top right corner.
 Select Project Settings to open the Project Settings window.

-3. In the Connectivity section, set the following values based on the values from the Developer Portal mentioned in Prerequisites: BaseURL, ClientId, ClientSecret.
-This will create a new ini file in your Project/Config director called DefaultRallyHereIntegration.ini with the settings.
+3. In the Connectivity section, set the following values based on the values from the Developer Portal mentioned in Prerequisites.
+This will create a new ini file in your <Project_Directory>/Config directory called DefaultRallyHereIntegration.ini with the settings.

 LocalPlayer Class Configuration